thuynh26/cmpm121-f25-d3/PLAN.md

 ### D3.a: Core mechanics (token collection and crafting)

-Key technical challenge: Can you assemble a map-based user interface using the Leaflet mapping framework?
+Key technical challenge: Assemble a map-based user interface using the Leaflet mapping framework.
-Key gameplay challenge: Can players collect and craft tokens from nearby locations to finally make one of sufficiently high value?
+Key gameplay challenge: Players tokens collection and crafting system.
+Can players craft an even higher value token by moving to other locations to get access to additional crafting materials?

 #### Steps